 Phranakhon, 11 York Place, Leeds, West Yorkshire, LS1 2DS.
 Small plates cost between £5.50 and £6.95.

 A family-run restaurant with a love of Spanish style tapas, Dos Amigos is fantastic little find, which is why it’s surprising that so few people in Leeds know about it.
 Everything’s homemade to a traditional recipe, so you’ll be tucking into old favourites like slow roasted belly pork with cracked black pepper and chicken croquetas with aioli.
 Vegetarians are absolutely spoilt here with no less than 17 dishes to choose from, including their crisp arancini balls filled with mozzarella and sweet chilli sauce.

 Dos Amigos Restaurant, 68-70 Abbey Road, Kirkstall, Leeds, West Yorkshire, LS5 3JG.
 Small plates cost between £4.25 and £9.25.

 What a little gem!
 Lupe’s Cantina is a colourful Mexican restaurant that absolutely oozes personality.
 From the bright yellow and blue walls to the eclectic artwork and the sugar skulls, it’s impossible not to smile in this place – and the food is just as joyous.
 You can feast on tacos filled with beer battered haddock.
 You can fill up on enchiladas stuffed with chicken, black mole and cheese.
 Hell, you can even try a cactus salad.
 But the main attraction is their queso fundido, a melted bowl of cheese with tortillas for dipping.

-Black Market, 5 Stainbeck Lane, Chapel Allerton, Leeds, West Yorkshire, LS7 3PJ.
-Small plates cost between £4 and £11.Cover image credit: Marcus Macauley.
+Bomba Paella, Leeds Kirkgate Market, Vicar Lane, Leeds, West Yorkshire, LS2 7HY.
+Small plates cost between £2.50 and £4.50.Cover image credit: Marcus Macauley.